Chart Color Schemes

 Employment

-Sunshine has an educated workforce with diverse sector representation.
-Its unemployment rate was 7.3% in the past year.
+Sunshine's workforce comprises well-educated residents with diverse sector representation.
+The unemployment rate was 7.3% as of June 2025.

-Employment growth was estimated at 5.5%.
-As of June 2025, 5,603 residents were employed, with an unemployment rate of 2.7% above Greater Melbourne's rate of 4.6%.
-Workforce participation was 60.5%, below Greater Melbourne's 64.1%.
-Leading employment industries included health care & social assistance, education & training, and retail trade.
+There has been an estimated employment growth of 5.5% over the past year.
+As of June 2025, 5,603 residents were employed while the unemployment rate stood at 2.7% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation in Sunshine was somewhat below standard at 60.5%, compared to Greater Melbourne's 64.1%.
+Leading employment industries among residents included health care & social assistance, education & training, and retail trade.

-Transport, postal & warehousing had particularly notable concentration, with employment levels at 1.5 times the regional average.
-Professional & technical employed only 7.4% of local workers, below Greater Melbourne's 10.1%.
-The ratio of 0.8 workers per resident indicated substantial local employment opportunities.
-In the past year, employment increased by 5.5%, while labour force grew by 5.7%, causing unemployment to rise by 0.2 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising 0.5 percentage points.
-By Sep-25, state-level data showed VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.5%.
-State employment growth outpaced the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 estimated national employment growth of 6.6% over five years and 13.7% over ten years.
+The area had a particularly notable concentration in transport, postal & warehousing, with employment levels at 1.5 times the regional average.
+In contrast, professional & technical services employed just 7.4% of local workers, below Greater Melbourne's 10.1%.
+The ratio of 0.8 workers for each resident indicated substantial local employment opportunities as at the Census.
+Based on AreaSearch analysis of SALM and ABS data, during the year to June 2025, employment levels increased by 5.5% while labour force increased by 5.7%, causing the unemployment rate to rise by 0.2 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment expansion at 6.6% over five years and 13.7% over ten years, although growth rates differed significantly between industry sectors.
 Applying these projections to Sunshine's employment mix suggested local growth of approximately 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment